Create a REST API in PHP

 Step 4: Rewrite URLs with .htaccess

-DirectoryIndex api.phpThis will change our URL as
+DirectoryIndex api.phpThis will change our URL to

 RewriteEngine On